 Have I not commanded you?
 Be strong and of good courage; do not be afraid, nor be dismayed, for the LORD your God is with you wherever you go.”

 — Joshua 1:9

-Diamonds are so hard that they are used as an engraving tool and are the most brilliant precious stones.
+Diamonds are so hard that they are used as engraving tools and are the most brilliant precious stones.

-The root meaning of the word diamond in Hebrew means to break down or overcome.
+The root meaning of the word diamond in Hebrew is to break down or overcome.